AustinCodingAcademy/wordpress-gitbook/00MidtermProject.md

 * adding in SEO with a few blog posts.
 * and a customized homepage with content and with SEO.

 ### All of this must be uploaded to the web, it can't be a local build.
+IT MUST BE HOUSED ON A DOMAIN OR SUB DOMAIN

 {% include "/footer.md" %}